thefappybird/SouthMate-Capstone-/README.md

 # SouthMate-Capstone-
 Hello, this is my Capstone Project on SouthMate.

-The project has been successfully deployed using Render.com: https://southmate-capstone.onrender.com.

 SouthMate is an online banking service of some sorts that is exclusively used within schools.
 In this project, I am focusing on creating the website with my school, USPF as the base.
 The app will include a Website and a mobile app.